atecarlos/protractor-http-mock/README.md

 	    }
 	  }]);

 Make sure to clean up after test execution.
-This should be typically done in the "afterEach" call to ensure the teardown is executed regardless of what happens in the test execution:
+This should be typically done in the `afterEach` call to ensure the teardown is executed regardless of what happens in the test execution:

 	afterEach(function(){
 	  mock.teardown();
 	});

+### Mock files
-Mocks can also be loaded from other files located in the "mocks.dir" defined in the web.config.
+Mocks can also be loaded from physical files located in the `mocks.dir` directory that we defined in our configuration:

   	tests
 	    e2e